oddbird/oddleventy/content/work/timedesigner.md

     <<: *furman
     slug: iterate
   - text: |
-      Oddbird was the wise investment.
+      OddBird was the wise investment.
       We could have selected a cheaper avenue for this work -- **we would have paid for it manifold in the long run**.
     <<: *furman